mrpnkt/gravagrabber/README.md

 # gravagrabber

-grab gravatar images from email
+Retrieve a gravatar image dynamically from any e-mail address.

 ## Credits